Frequently Asked Questions & Answers

 Q: Can You Modify A Divorce Decree Or Prior Order Of The Court?

-A: You are allowed to modify any prior divorce decree or paternity decree if you can prove there has been a material change in circumstances since the last order was entered and such a modification is in the children’s best interest.
+A: Vacanti Shattuck Finocchiaro Attorneys advises that you are allowed to modify any prior divorce decree or paternity decree if you can prove there has been a material change in circumstances since the last order was entered and that such a modification is in the children’s best interest.
 Typically, modifications are done to adjust custody, visitation and child support.

 Q: How Long Does It Take To Complete A Divorce Or Modification Action?

-A: This depends.
-In a divorce, the soonest you can complete a divorce would be sixty days from the date of filing and service even if the parties agreed upon all issues due to the mandatory waiting period.
-A more accurate estimate is approximately six months to fully complete cases, but is really depends upon the complexities of the case and availability of the court.
+A: The length of this process depends upon the complexities of the case and the availability of the court.
+In a divorce, the soonest you can complete a divorce would be sixty days from the date of filing and service, even if the parties agreed upon all issues, due to the mandatory waiting period.

 Q: How much will it cost me to complete a divorce or modification?